 Night sweats remedies and insomnia

-Night Sweats Remedies and Insomnia: My Sleep Routine for Beating Menopausal Sleeplessness 😴
+My Sleep Routine for Beating Menopausal Sleeplessness

-Crushing your workouts and staying on top of your healthy eating—but still not seeing the results you want?
-Let’s talk about the real culprit: poor sleep.
 Yep, those sneaky nights of tossing and turning (especially with menopause night sweats and midlife insomnia) can mess with your metabolism, hike up cravings, and stall weight loss completely.

-After experimenting with everything from natural sleep remedies to gadgets for better sleep, I’ve made real progress—especially with night sweats during menopause.
-It’s still a work in progress, but here’s what’s been helping me drift off and stay cool through the night:
+After experimenting with everything from natural sleep remedies to gadgets for better sleep, I’ve made real progress— especially with night sweats during menopause.
+It’s still a work in progress, and find out at the end of the post what made a HUGE difference in my nights.

-My Nighttime Routine for Menopause Night Sweats Relief 🌙
+My Nighttime Routine for Menopause Night Sweats Relief

 • Acupressure Mat Magic